CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 # A minimal configuration

-MailerQ is configured via one central configuration file `config.txt` that can be found in the `/etc/mailerq` directory.
-It holds many options that you can set before you start MailerQ.
-The most important options are the address and login credentials of your RabbitMQ message broker, and the address of your database.
-You probably need to change this setting.
+MailerQ is configured via one central configuration file `/etc/mailerq/config.txt`.
+It holds many options.
+The most important options are the address and login credentials of your RabbitMQ message broker and the address of your database.
+You probably need to change these settings.
 All other config file settings have decent defaults that work directly (although you might want to take a look at them in a later stage).